-The Columbia Police Department started its K-9 Unit in 1988 with one team, which is one handler and one dog.
-It is now a specialized unit that consists of eleven K-9 teams.
+The Columbia Police Department started its K-9 Team in 1988.
+It is now a specialized unit that consists of eleven K-9 teams (one handler and one dog).
 Each team operates on a city wide basis and is used to support patrol operations, specialize units, and criminal investigations division, 24 hours a day, seven days a week.

-The K-9 Unit currently utilizes Belgian Malinois, Dutch Shepherds, and one Bloodhound.
-The canines are trained in multiple skill sets to include tracking, drug detection, criminal apprehension, handler protection, building search, and article search.
-Only the Bloodhound serves as a single purpose tracking dog.
+The K-9 Team currently utilizes Belgian Malinois and Dutch Shepherds.
+The canines are trained in multiple skill sets to include tracking, drug detection, criminal apprehension, handler protection, building search and article search.
 The canines go through many hours of training with their handler to maintain the highest level of proficiency.
 Over the years the K-9 teams have tracked and located missing persons, apprehended dangerous suspects, and have been responsible for the removal of significant amounts of illegal drugs from the communities in Columbia.